cjj826/AgentMediation/README.md

 # Simulating Dispute Mediation with LLM-Based Agents for Legal Research

+The official repo for our AAAI'26 Full paper: Simulating Dispute Mediation with LLM-Based Agents for Legal Research.

 ![image-20250514235047045](./img/AgentMediation2.png)